localstack/devcontainer-template/README.md

 For further LocalStack configuration options please consult our [official documentation](https://docs.localstack.cloud/references/configuration/).

 >[!WARNING]
-> In this template version however the LocalStack CLI provides the `start` and `stop` options do **NOT** control the LocalStack container with them as that would result in name resolution issues in the container.
+> In this Template version however the LocalStack CLI provides the `start` and `stop` options do **NOT** control the LocalStack container with them as that would result in name resolution issues in the container.
 >
 > In case you've made this mistake by accident, try running `docker compose -f <DEV_CONTAINER_CONFIG_LOCATION>/docker-compose.yml up -d localstack` or rebuild the container.